sanger-tol/treeval/docs/output.md

 - [Pipeline information](#pipeline-information) - Report metrics generated during the workflow execution

-### INPUT_READ
+### YAML_INPUT

-This subworkflow reads the input .yaml and outputs the parameters used by each of the other subworkflows.
+This subworkflow reads the input .yaml via the use of the built-in snakeyaml.Yaml component, which converts the yaml into a nested list.
+Via some simple channel manipulation, each item in this nexted list is converted into a parameter for use in each of the other subworkflows.

 ### GENERATE_GENOME